hackerhijeck/XSPear/README.md

 # XSpear Tool

-### This script for automate with multiple domains to find XSS vulnerabilities using XSpear.
+### This script uses XSpear, Waybackurls, and Bhedak to scan multiple domains for XSS vulnerabilities.

 <a href="https://github.com/hahwul/XSpear">Official XSpear Github Link</a>